Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

 # NVIDIA Deepstream + Azure IoT Edge on a NVIDIA Jetson Nano

-This is a sample showing how to do real-time video analytics with [NVIDIA Deepstream](https://developer.nvidia.com/deepstream-sdk) on a [NVIDIA Jetson Nano device](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit) connected to Azure via [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/).
-Deepstream is an highly-optimized video processing pipeline, capable of running deep neural networks.
-It is a must-have tool whenever you have complex video analytics requirements like real-time or with cascading AI models.
+This is a sample showing how to do real-time video analytics with [NVIDIA Deepstream](https://developer.nvidia.com/Deepstream-sdk) on a [NVIDIA Jetson Nano device](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit) connected to Azure via [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/).
+Deepstream is a highly-optimized video processing pipeline, capable of running deep neural networks.
+It is a must-have tool whenever you have complex video analytics requirements, whether its real-time or with cascading AI models.
 IoT Edge gives you the possibility to run this pipeline next to your cameras, where the video data is being generated, thus lowering your bandwitch costs and enabling scenarios with poor internet connectivity or privacy concerns.
-With this solution, you can transform cameras into sensors to know when there is an available parking spot, a missing product on a retail store shelf, an anomaly on a solar panel, a worker approaching a hazardous zone., etc.
+With this solution, you can transform cameras into sensors to know when there is an available parking spot, a missing product on a retail store shelf, an anomaly on a solar panel, a worker approaching a hazardous zone, etc.

-To complete this sample, you need a NVIDIA Jetson Nano.
-This device is powerful enough to process 8 video streams at a resolution of 1080p, 30 frames-per-second with a resnet10 model and compatible with IoT Edge.
-If you need to process more video streams, the same code work with more powerful NVIDIA Jetson devices like the [TX2](https://developer.nvidia.com/embedded/buy/jetson-tx2) or the [Xavier](https://developer.nvidia.com/embedded/buy/jetson-agx-xavier-devkit), and with server-class appliances that includes [NVIDIA T4](https://www.nvidia.com/en-us/data-center/tesla-t4/) or other NVIDIA Tesla GPUs.
+To complete this sample, you need a [NVIDIA Jetson Nano device](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit).
+This device is powerful enough to process 8 video streams at a resolution of 1080p, 30 frames-per-second with a resnet10 model and is compatible with IoT Edge.
+If you need to process more video streams, the same code works with more powerful NVIDIA Jetson devices like the [TX2](https://developer.nvidia.com/embedded/buy/jetson-tx2) or the [Xavier](https://developer.nvidia.com/embedded/buy/jetson-agx-xavier-devkit), and with server-class appliances that includes [NVIDIA T4](https://www.nvidia.com/en-us/data-center/tesla-t4/) or other NVIDIA Tesla GPUs.

 ## Prerequisites

-- **Hardware**: Have an [NVIDIA Jetson Nano device](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit) ideally with a [5V-4A barrel jack power supply like this one](https://www.adafruit.com/product/1466), which requires a jumper cable (such as [these ones](https://www.amazon.com/120pcs-Multicolor-Jumper-Arduino-Raspberry/dp/B01BAXKDN4/ref=asc_df_B01BAXKDN4/?tag=hyprod-20&linkCode=df0&hvadid=198075247191&hvpos=1o1&hvnetw=g&hvrand=12715964868364075974&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9033288&hvtargid=pla-317965496827&psc=1)) on pins J48.
+- **Hardware**: You need a [NVIDIA Jetson Nano device](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit) ideally with a [5V-4A barrel jack power supply like this one](https://www.adafruit.com/product/1466), which requires a jumper cable (such as [these ones](https://www.amazon.com/120pcs-Multicolor-Jumper-Arduino-Raspberry/dp/B01BAXKDN4/ref=asc_df_B01BAXKDN4/?tag=hyprod-20&linkCode=df0&hvadid=198075247191&hvpos=1o1&hvnetw=g&hvrand=12715964868364075974&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9033288&hvtargid=pla-317965496827&psc=1)) on pins J48.
 See the [Power Guide section of the Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/dlc/jetson-nano-dev-kit-user-guide) for more details.
-Alternatively, a 5V-2.5A Micro-USB power supply will work without jumper cable but may limit the performances of your Deepstream application.
+Alternatively, a 5V-2.5A Micro-USB power supply will work without a jumper cable but may limit the performance of your Deepstream application.
 In all cases, please make sure to use the default `Max` power source mode (e.g. 10W).
-To visualize the video feeds, you'll need a HDMI monitor and cable connected to your NVIDIA Jetson Nano.
+To visualize the video feeds, you'll need an HDMI monitor and cable connected to your NVIDIA Jetson Nano.
 - **Install Jetson Nano base image**: [install its base image](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit).
 It is based on Ubuntu 18.04 and already includes NVIDIA drivers version > 418, CUDA and Nvidia-Docker.
 - **Verify that NVIDIA docker is already installed**:  Run `nvidia-docker --help` to verify that you have nvidia-docker already installed
 - **Install IoT Edge**: See the [Azure IoT Edge installation instructions](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) for Ubuntu Server 18.04.
 Skip the Install Container Runtime section since we will be using nvidia-docker, which is already installed.
 Connect your device to your IoT Hub using the manual provisioning option.
 See this [quickstart](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux) if you don't yet have an Azure IoT Hub.